Skip To Content

 Is ERP and EAM the same?

-No. Enterprise resource planning, or ERP, focuses on managing overall business processes and resources, while an enterprise asset management system, or EAM, specifically deals with the management of physical assets within an organization.
+No. Enterprise resource planning, or ERP, focuses on managing overall business processes and resources, while an enterprise asset management system, or EAM, specifically deals with managing physical assets within an organization.

-While the primary goal of EAM software is to maximize the value and performance of assets while minimizing downtime and maintenance costs, the aim of ERP software is to provide a centralized system for managing and automating multiple business functions and processes across different departments within an organization, such as finance, human resources, procurement, inventory management, sales, and customer relationship management (CRM).
+While the primary goal of EAM software is to maximize the value and performance of assets while minimizing downtime and maintenance costs, ERP software aims to provide a centralized system for managing and automating multiple business functions and processes across different departments within an organization, such as finance, human resources, procurement, inventory management, sales, and customer relationship management (CRM).

 contact an expert